Department of Computer Science

 General Information

-The Department of Computer Science is engaged in cutting-edge research in cross-cutting research thrust areas of Cybersecurity, Data-driven Intelligence and Virtual Reality Systems, and Networked and Software Systems, with expertise in Artificial Intelligence, Machine Learning, Big Data, Software Engineering, Cloud Computing, Cybersecurity, Bioinformatics, Internet-of-Things, Embedded Systems, Parallel, Distributed and High-performance Computing, and Computer Graphics and Virtual and Augmented Reality.
-The Department of Computer Science operates dedicated classrooms, a large instructional lab, 20 research labs, and two main research units, the Center for Infrastructure Assurance and Security (CIAS) and the Institute for Cyber Security (ICS).
+The Department of Computer Science is engaged in cutting-edge research in cross-cutting research thrust areas of cybersecurity; data-driven intelligence and virtual reality systems, and networked and software systems, with expertise in artificial intelligence; machine learning; big data; software engineering; cloud computing; cybersecurity; bioinformatics; Internet-of-things; embedded systems; parallel, distributed, and high-performance computing; and computer graphics and virtual and augmented reality.
+The Department of Computer Science operates dedicated classrooms, a large instructional lab, 20 research labs, and two main research units: the Center for Infrastructure Assurance and Security (CIAS) and the Institute for Cyber Security (ICS).
 Its faculty members are also affiliated with UTSA’s School of Data Science, National Security Collaboration Center, and AI Matrix Consortium.

 The Department of Computer Science also offers research opportunities and internships to undergraduate students.
-Students engaged in research will be able to work with state-of-the-art computing clusters and research equipment operated by the Department of Computer Science and UTSA, such as a 113-compute node cluster, as well as AI workstations with cutting-edge GPUs.
+Students engaged in research are able to work with state-of-the-art computing clusters and research equipment operated by the Department of Computer Science and UTSA, such as a 113-compute node cluster, as well as AI workstations with cutting-edge GPUs.

 • Become successfully employed in the computing profession or actively pursue advanced degrees in computing or a related discipline.